swup/docs/src/docs/plugins/create-plugin.md

 ### Custom hooks

-You might need to create and trigger your own new hooks to implement additional functionality.
+You might need to create your own new hooks to implement additional functionality.

 Create a new hook in `mount`: